-According to the EECC (Article 109(8)), BEREC shall maintain a database of E.164 numbers of European emergency services to ensure that they are able to contact each other from one Member State to another, if such a database is not maintained by another organisation.
-The
+Pursuant to Article 109 (8) of the EECC "BEREC shall maintain a database of E.164 numbers of Member State emergency services to ensure that they are able to contact each other, if such a database is not maintained by another organisation".
+BEREC has concluded that a suitable Public Safety Answering Point Directory is maintained by the CEPT/ECO already, but that the registration of national contacts in the database in view of the access to the relevant emergency services could be fostered.